finos/legend/docs/local-setups/legend-query-setup.md

 Open Project you plan to run this POC with.
 There are some issues with the gitlab ci files generated and the main pom file.
 This is due to an existing bug we plan to fix in the near future.
 To fix do the following

 - Ensure you are updated to the latest project structure (12.2) and merge to master
-- Manually change the version of  `platform.legend.engine.version` to 3.9.0 see: https://gitlab.com/p948/LegendPipelinePOC/-/commit/cda1af3239f11ada2e28982574827c463ed7c6e5. **No need to change any other version as the maven version plugin will fetch latest version during build**
+- Manually change the version of  `platform.legend.engine.version` to 3.9.0 (or latest version) see: https://gitlab.com/p948/LegendPipelinePOC/-/commit/cda1af3239f11ada2e28982574827c463ed7c6e5. **No need to change any other version as the maven version plugin will fetch latest version during build**
 - Change gitlab ci gile to the provided sample ci file [gitlab project ci file](./sample-gitlab-ci-file.yaml).
 This change will add publishing steps to your build to publish to your gitlab repo.
 Please change the groupId if you are publishing to a different group than [Legend Pipeline Testing](https://gitlab.com/p948).
 - For all manual changes in your project you can use the gitlab  web IDE.
 - To test your changes create elements into your project and merge to master.
 You should see master-SNAPSHOT artifacts being published to your repo.
 [Example](https://gitlab.com/p948/LegendPipelinePOC/-/packages).